oneder/airdrop-helper/README.md

 # Airdrop Helper

-This program can be used to streamline the process of generating token airdrop data needed for executing airdrops to asset holders through SafeWallet's CSV Airdrop app.
-The user will provide a CSV file containing a snapshot of asset holders' data (holder addresses and quantity of the asset held) into the configured 'Snapshots' folder.
+This program can be used to streamline the process of generating token airdrop data needed for executing airdrops to qualifying asset holders through SafeWallet's CSV Airdrop app.
+The user will provide a CSV file containing a snapshot of asset holders' data (holder addresses and quantity of the qualifying asset held) into the configured 'Snapshots' folder.

-When running the program, it will prompt the user for the required information needed to output a valid asset tranfer CSV file, and then generate the file into the configured 'Output' folder.
+When running the program, it will prompt the user for the required information needed to output a valid asset tranfer CSV file into the configured 'Output' folder.
 Once the airdrop CSV file has been created, the user can then import that into SafeWallet's CSV Airdrop app and submit the airdrop transaction.

-Currently, this program supports generating data for airdropping a single asset to a list of holders, holding a valid, qualifying asset.
+Currently, this program supports generating data for airdropping a single asset to a list of holders holding a valid, qualifying asset.

 # CSV Formatting